professorbibaud/deathnuts.rip/_pages/2019-06-20-template-post.md

 ---

 Hi :) when making posts, all you need to do is make a new file in the `_pages` folder and name it like so:
-`2019-06-20-name.md` with the proper date
+`2019-06-20-name.md` with the proper date.
 Then in the body of the post, make sure you include the header (aka "front matter") like so:
 `
 ---
 layout: post